 In order to avoid work at home scammers, you must scrutinize the company before accepting any job.
 Legitimate companies will provide all the information you need in writing.

 Here are some tips to avoid falling a victim to work at home scams:

 1. If you need to provide personal information, avoid giving it to a stranger or an unknown company.
 Provide personal information to the company only after you confirm that it is legitimate.

 2. Check the reviews or news about the company by typing the name of the company in the search box of the Better Business Bureau or check online work from home forums for any complaints about that company, and avoid further contact with its representatives.

-The worker receives the merchandize, repackages with her own funds and is told it will be repaid at time of pay day.
+The worker receives the merchandise, repackages with her own funds and is told it will be repaid at the time of payday.
 It gets worse!
 They are then told, their pay will be via cashier’s check, but strangely it is for more than they are owed.

 The worker is told to deposit the check and send the difference to the employer’s overseas bank account.
 Eventually, the cashier’s check bounces and they owe their bank the amount of the whole check.

 If you want to select a legitimate work at home job, do not accept any job offer that promises to provide a high income for a part-time job.
 Some companies would promise you get-rich-quick schemes.
 Remember only hard work and dedication can help you earn a good income from home.

 Do not send money to companies that ask you to pay for start-up kits.
 Legitimate companies do not charge anything to hire you.
 If you are not sure about the legitimacy of a company, ask for references.
 If the company is not willing to provide references, then beware!

 As with everything else in life, remember that if it seems too good to be true, it usually is.